flashover/gas-orm/CRUD.rst

 		}
 	}

-This applied to **many-to-many** relationship as well.
+This applies to **many-to-many** relationships as well.

-Gas support eager loading, so you can improve your relationship queries, especially when you retrieve a child node from a set of parent instance.
-Eager loading works for all **relations** properties that you defined.
-You can eager loading any types of relationship tables, using **with()** method.
+Gas supports eager loading, so you can improve your relationship queries, especially when you retrieve a child node from a set of parent instances.
+Eager loading works for all **relationships** properties you defined.
+You can eager load any type of relationship tables, using the **with()** method.

 In short, instead doing this : ::